Ficool

 Wait.
 What?

-His gaze dropped to my feet, then my torn clothes, then returned to my face.
+His gaze dropped to my feet, then traveled up to my torn clothes, before finally returning to my face.
 "You shouldn't be here alone.
 Not in this forest."
 He turned slightly, as if expecting me to follow.
 "Come on."

 "Excuse me?"
 I said, still frozen in place.
 "I don't even know you."